 You don’t need to have the drive to change the world like my daughter to “qualify” for an abundance of money.
 Whatever your gift – to educate, to love, to heal, to make art, to listen, to keep peace, to raise children to be good people – it all adds up in the world when you share it.
 But your ability to devote yourself to it can be undermined by inadequate finances.
 Too often, I’ve seen talented people sideline their gifts because they don’t trust themselves to bring in money through their passion.
 Too often, I’ve seen kids who don’t receive the attention they need because their parents are disabled by medical problems they can’t afford to get fixed.
-I believe you heard about Cohen Law Group, they take your side in many situations.
-But it’s not enough.

 I have a friend, a healer, who is the kindest, most guileless woman you could ever meet.
 Lots of people in the healing arts have trouble asking for money in exchange for their services – I think we feel it makes our work less noble – but not her.
 Once, when I paid her after she worked on me, she got a huge smile on her face, clapped her hands, and said, “Oh boy!
 I love money!”
 It was entirely innocent and sweet.
 The “love of money” usually carries negative connotations, but hearing her say this erased any notion in my mind that money itself is the problem.